EnterpriseLibrary/data-access-application-block/docs/Pages/Overview.md

 accessor will execute.
 This typically occurs when you need to execute a SQL statement to work with a database system that does not support parameter resolution, or when a default mapping cannot be inferred due to a mismatch in the number or types of the parameters.
-The parameter mapper class must implement the `IParameterMapper` interface and contain a method named `AssignParameters` that takes a reference to the current `Command` instance and the array of parameters.
-The method simply needs to add the required parameters to the `Command` object's `Parameters` collection.
+The parameter mapper class must implement the `IParameterMapper` interface and contain a method named `AssignParameters` that takes a reference to the current `DbCommand` instance and the array of parameters.
+The method simply needs to add the required parameters to the `DbCommand` object's `Parameters` collection.

 More often, you will need to create a custom output mapper.
 To help you do this, the block provides a class called